Jerry-Tse/TimeSeries_AirQualityIndex/README.md

 * [Air quality in Europe report (European environment agency, 2016)](https://www.eea.europa.eu/publications/air-quality-in-europe-2016)
 * [Chiusolo, Monica, et al. "Short-term effects of nitrogen dioxide on mortality and susceptibility factors in 10 Italian cities: the EpiAir study."
 Environmental health perspectives 119.9 (2011): 1233-1238.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3230391/)

+The first article investigate how Particles, SO2, NO2, CO, O3 in Rome affect on short-term(Lag 0-5 days) mortality risk from 1992-1995.
+The result shows when the analysis was restricted to the deaths occurring among residents of the central area, higher coefficients were found for particles (0.66% at lag 0) and NO2 (0.55% at lag 2).
+No effect of
+CO, SO2, or O3 was detected.
+While O3 also show related for the residents in city edge.

+The second

+The third article

 ## Data Processing